Cairnarvon/triptools/README.md

 This isn't actually one of the tools, but just a helper script that will invoke `make` to build the utilities, and will also test the output of `tripcode` and `sectrip` to ensure that it's consistent with known tripcodes.

-If you don't want to build all four tools at once, you can also build them individually using `make tripcode`, `make tripfind`, &c.
+If you don't want to build all six tools at once, you can also build them individually using `make tripcode`, `make tripfind`, &c.